-The difference between Celiac Disease and Gluten Intolerance
+Celiac Disease and Gluten Intolerance: What's the Difference

-There is often a lot of confusion on what the difference between celiac disease and gluten intolerance is.
-I’m frequently asked “I have the symptoms of both celiac and gluten intolerance – how do I know which one I have”.
+People often don’t know the differences between celiac disease and gluten intolerance is.
+I’m frequently asked “I have the symptoms of both celiac and gluten intolerance.
+How do I know which one I have”.

 First, I want to say – I am not a doctor and I can’t diagnose you.

-Second, as you’ll learn further in this post, the only way to know which one you have is to be tested by your doctor.
-If you are concerned about having gluten intolerance or celiac disease, get help from a trusted doctor.
+Second, as you’ll learn further in this post, the only way to know which one you have is to be tested.
+If you are concerned about having gluten intolerance or celiac disease, talk to your doctor.

 With that said, hopefully this post can help clear up some of the confusion.